Date: March 7th, 2014

 Clinical Application: In children presenting with concussion we can limit the rest period, post-concussion, to two days followed by gradual return to activity.

-What do I tell my patient?
+What Do I Tell the Patient?
 Your child has a concussion and they need to take two days off school and sports.
 They can slowly return to activity after that period of time.

 Case#2: Same 11-year-old snowboarder who has a mild headache after her concussion.
 The mother wants to know if there is anything else besides acetaminophen or ibuprofen to treat her daughter’s headache?